 Ask what you’ll have in your hand at the end of each visit.
 Ask whether the school gets briefed.
 Ask whether your support coordinator gets weekly notes or fortnightly.
 The level of operational detail in the answer tells you everything.

 This one feels rude.
 It isn’t.
-A report is the single most important physical artefact your therapy produces.
+A report is the single most important artefact your therapy produces.
 Your NDIA planner reads it.
 Your support coordinator builds budgets from it.
 Your GP files it.

 What a good report actually looks like